Krit Amnuaydechkorn: Career

+Beginnings (2017–2019)

-Krit's career in the entertainment industry began when he was scouted by Gong Hive Salon, a famous hair stylist, during his 12th Grade.
+Krit's career in the entertainment industry began when he was scouted by Gong Hive Salon, a famous hair stylist, during his 12th Grade and Gong introduced him to Nadao Bangkok.
 He got his first opportunity to be a main cast in "MSN" music video, which is a famous single from Helmetheads band.
 In the same year, he was also cast as a catwalk model in "Boys of Bangkok 2017" at the Emquartier.
 In 2018, he had his first opportunity to work in the acting field in i Stories (2018) "G" Episode", which is a project of four LGBT-themed short stories.

+In 2019, PP Krit, as a Nadao Bangkok artist, had the opportunity to play a supporting role in My Ambulance.
+This series became a starting point for him to influence the public.

+Breakthrough (2020–2022)

+Acting career

 He rose to popularity with his role as Tewkao in My Ambulance (2019) where he was paired with Putthipong Assaratanakul (Billkin), who played the role of Doctor Tao.

 With the conclusion of the said television series in October 2019, plans were made to produce a boys' love television series where Putthipong and Krit will play as lead actors.
 The project, with a working title of "BKPP: The Series", was announced in February 2020 and was supposed to premiere in July 2020.
 Due to government restrictions placed amidst the COVID-19 pandemic, the series' production was delayed with its release pushed to October 2020 under the title of I Told Sunset About You.
 Krit played the role of Oh-aew, a high-school student from Phuket and a childhood friend and eventually lover of Putthipong's character Teh.
 The series returned for a second season in May 2021 entitled I Promised You the Moon.

+Music career

+PP Krit had never experienced singing or music before, but Nadao Bangkok recognized his potential.
+He had the chance to perform live with Billkin at the LINE TV AWARDS 2020, singing a song called "HIDDEN TRACK."
+The show was a success and proved that Krit had singing potential.